microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 > **Note: It is optional, but highly recommended, to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

-* Create a new GCP Project, IAM Role & Service Account
+* Create a new GCP Project, IAM Role & Service Account.
 In order to deploy resources in GCP, we will create a new GCP Project as well as a service account to allow Terraform to authenticate against GCP APIs and run the plan to deploy resources.

 * Browse to https://console.cloud.google.com/ and login with your Google Cloud account.
 Once logged in, [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) named "Azure Arc Demo".
 After creating it, be sure to copy down the project id as it is usually different then the project name.